madanyc/workfront-learn.en/help/workfront-goals-program/establish-a-vision-and-strategy/a-moment-with-product.md

 ---
-title: [!DNL Workfront Goals] Explained by Product
+title: "[!DNL Workfront Goals] Explained by Product"
 description: Learn about [!DNL Workfront Goals] in [!DNL Adobe Workfront] from the Product team.
 activity: use
 type: Tutorial